London and North Eastern Railway: History

 It covered the area north and east of London.
 It included the East Coast Main Line from London to Edinburgh via York and Newcastle upon Tyne and the routes from Edinburgh to Aberdeen and Inverness.
+It also included the Great Central Main Line, from London Marylebone to Sheffield.
 Most of the country east of the Pennines was within its purview, including East Anglia.
 The main workshops were in Doncaster, with others at Darlington, Inverurie and Stratford, London.

+The company also owned the most westerly track and stations in Great Britain, in the form of the West Highland Railway to Arisaig and Mallaig, previously owned by the North British Railway.

 The LNER inherited four of London's termini: Fenchurch Street (ex-London and Blackwall Railway; King's Cross (ex-Great Northern Railway); Liverpool Street (ex-Great Eastern Railway); and Marylebone (ex-Great Central Railway).
 In addition, it ran suburban services to Broad Street (London, Midland and Scottish Railway) and Moorgate (Metropolitan Railway, later London Transport).